shjangada/imessage-analytics/README.md

 * Analysis depth depends on local database completeness
 * Performance may vary with large message volumes
 * Some message types may not be properly categorized
+* iMessage database does not store contact names

 ## Future Enhancements